This chapter considers particular features of construction disputes that impact on the organisation of arbitral proceedings.

 Each of these three stages is considered in turn.

-Document production is required in almost every construction dispute.4 In nearly every case, there are invariably documents in the possession of contractors and employers alike that will assist the other party and the tribunal in determining the merits of individual claims.
+Document production is required in the majority of construction disputes.
+Whether acting for contractors or employers, there are inevitably going to be documents in the possession of the other party that may assist the other party (and hence the tribunal) in determining the merits of individual claims.
 Examples include:

 - internal programmes and other correspondence relating to individual causes of delay;